 Cookies are text files containing small amounts of information that a user’s device (computer, tablet or mobile) downloads when it visits a website.
-They allow the site to “remember” your computer, but not specifically who is using it, and improve your user experience.
+They allow the site to “remember” your computer during the cookies validity period, but not specifically who is using it, and help improve your user experience.

 How is Augure using cookies?

-Our website uses several type of cookies for different purposes.
+Our website uses several types of cookies for different purposes.
 The type of Cookie used on our website can fall under one of the categories below:

 Some examples of the main ways we use these Cookies through different platforms:

 A. Strictly necessary cookies (functional, operational and technical): they allow the site to function properly and facilitate your navigation and use of its features.